 Blood tests for vitamin D include the active and storage forms.
 If your doc only tested one form and told you to supplement, get your butt back there and demand the other test!
 If your doc could care less about real nutrition, then you can order them yourself!
 You want both the Vitamin D 1,25 Dihydroxy (Calcitrol) (Active) and Vitamin D 25-Hydroxy (Storage).
-Ideal Calcitriol is no more than 45; ideal storage D should be no more than 30; and magnesium RBC should be between 6 and 7.
+Ideal Calcitriol is no more than 45; ideal storage D should be no more than 30; and magnesium RBC should be around 6.

 Also, another interesting tidbit from this article: